Chart Color Schemes

 The educational profile of Scarness exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 15.9%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.2%).
-Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (29.6%).
-A total of 24.1% of the population is actively engaged in formal education, comprising 8.6% in secondary, 8.4% in primary, and 2.4% in tertiary education.
+Vocational credentials are prominent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (29.6%).
+A total of 24.1% of the population is actively pursuing formal education, with 8.6% in secondary education, 8.4% in primary education, and 2.4% in tertiary education.

 Frequently Asked Questions - Education